nmshd/documentation/_includes/scenarios/integrate/succeeding-attributes-to-update-their-values.md

 ### Notifying a peer about a RepositoryAttribute succession

-After succeeding a RepositoryAttribute, you can check out [with which of your peers you have previously shared the succeeded Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-a-repositoryattribute.md %}) to choose those, you'd like to [notify about the succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-repositoryattribute-succession.md %}).
+After succeeding a RepositoryAttribute, you can check [with which of your peers you have previously shared the succeeded Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-a-repositoryattribute.md %}) to choose those, you'd like to [notify about the succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-repositoryattribute-succession.md %}).
 Your own shared IdentityAttributes associated with the peers chosen will be succeeded in the same manner as your RepositoryAttribute before.
 Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) is sent to the peers, containing a [PeerSharedAttributeSucceededNotificationItem]({% link _docs_integrate/data-model-overview.md %}#peersharedattributesucceedednotificationitem).
-In its `successorContent` property the updated IdentityAttribute is transmitted and automatically a likewise succession at their side will be triggered, such that their LocalAttribute versions replicate the succession chain at your side.
+In the `successorContent` property of the latter the updated IdentityAttribute is transmitted and automatically a likewise succession at the peers' side will be triggered, such that their LocalAttribute versions replicate the succession chain at your side.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/079d7602-95af-4ddf-8fd5-cca5294038d9" id="Fv0-x9lenepV"></iframe></div>